brendanofallon/jovian/README.md

     dnaseq2seq/main.py call -r <reference genome fasta>
       --threads <number of threads to use>
-      -m /path/to/model
+      -m /path/to/model.pt
-      --bed /path/to/BED formatted/file
+      --bed /path/to/BED file
       --bam /BAM or CRAM file
+      -c /path/to/classifier.model
       -v output.vcf

-Running the model with the command above will generate variant calls _without_ well calibrated quality scores, which will likely have high sensitivity but poor precision (i.e. lots of false positive calls).
-Adding a 'classifier' model allows Jovian to compute meaning quality scores which greatly improve precision.
-The classifier also requires a path to a population database VCF (such as Gnomad).
-To run with a classifier just add the following args to the command line:

-    -c /path/to/classifier.model

-Calling does not utilize a GPU (running forward passes of the model accounts for only a small fraction of the total runtime).
+The above command will call germline variants in the regions defined by the BED file and write them as a standard VCF file.
+Runtimes are long and a GPU is required for tolerable performance when more than a few small regions are being called.
+In general performance is somewhere near 15MB (megabases) per hour, depending on how many regions trigger the generation procedure, the number of threads and batch size, and the GPU speed.

 ### Training a new model

-#### Creating training from labelled BAMs (`pregen`)
+#### Creating training from labelled BAMs (pregen)

 Training requires converting pileups (regions of BAM files) into tensors, but that process takes a long time so it makes sense to just do it once and save the tensors to disk so they can be used in multiple training runs.
-This is called `pregen` (for pre-generation of training data).
+This is called "pregen" (for pre-generation of training data).
 The pregenerated training tensors and 'labels' (true alt sequences) are stored in a single directory.
 To create pregenerated training data, run